What Happens if You Don’t Use Your Credit Card?

 The fact of the matter is, you have to use a credit card on occasion to keep it alive.
 How often you should pull it out is a matter of opinion.

-To be on the safe side, try to charge at least one item per month and pay it off.
 Even if it’s just a gallon of milk, the activity will show up as an on-time payment.
 Even more, the credit card company will view the card as active.

 The ideal way to use any credit card is to purchase what you need.
 You can also gain valuable rewards, and never carry a balance into the next month.

-No matter what your current situation is, you don’t need to stop using your credit card.
-Instead, you need to make it work for you — and not the other way around.
+Instead, you ought to make it work for you, and not the other way around.

 Similar Posts